-Things not to say series – LGBTQI+ issues
+Things not to say series – mental health

-Mental Health at Work have created a YouTube playlist featuring six BBC videos which focus on LGBTQI+ people, including tips on what not to ask gay or trans people.
+Mental Health at Work have created a YouTube playlist featuring five BBC videos which focus on people who experience mental health conditions, including tips on which questions might not be appropriate for you to ask.

 Learning about mental health issues can be daunting.
 You might find that you have a lot of questions.
 While it might be tempting to ask people who have disclosed they experience poor mental health for answers, that can becoming tiring or annoying to those faced with answering them.